-- 1. Fully extend the actuator. - Remove the master cylinder reservoir plug. - 3.
+- 1. Fully extend the actuator. - 2.
+Remove the master cylinder reservoir plug. - 3.
 Check that the reservoir is properly filled. - 4.
 Manually push the actuator inner member in or use a screwdriver to stroke the push rod. - 5.
-In the first 1/8" of stroke, the reservoir fluid will either remain dead calm or swirl around.
-If the fluid swirls, fluid is allowed to return to the reservoir when the actuator is extended.
-This means the actuator is functioning properly and it is necessary to troubleshoot the brakes.
+In the first 1/8" of stroke, the reservoir fluid will either remain completely calm or will swirl around.
+If the fluid swirls, then this indicates that fluid is being allowed to return to the reservoir when the actuator is extended.
+This means that the actuator is functioning properly and it is necessary to further troubleshoot the brakes to determine the cause of overheating.